Soraya Esfandiary-Bakhtiary: Career as actress

-After her divorce, Soraya was in a relationship with the actor Maximilian Schell and the industrial heir Gunter Sachs and also lived briefly in Munich.
+After her divorce, Soraya was in a relationship with the Swiss actor Maximilian Schell and one with the German and Swiss industrial heir Gunter Sachs and also lived briefly in Munich.
 Later Soraya moved to France.
 She launched a brief career as a film actress, for which she used only her first name.
 Initially, it was announced that she would portray Catherine the Great in a movie about the Russian empress by Dino De Laurentiis, but that project fell through.
-Instead, she starred in the 1965 movie I tre volti (The Three Faces) and became the companion of its Italian director, Franco Indovina (1932–72).
+Instead, she starred in the 1965 movie I tre volti (The Three Faces) and became the companion of its Italian director, Franco Indovina (1932–1972).
 She appeared as a character named Soraya in the 1965 movie She.

-After Indovina's death in a plane crash, she spent the remainder of her life in Europe, succumbing to depression, which she outlined in her 1991 memoir, Le Palais des solitudes (The Palace of Loneliness).
+After Indovina's death in a plane crash and the suicide of two other close friends, Swiss banker Edmond Artar and Vicomte Audoin de Barbot, she spent the remainder of her life in Europe, succumbing to depression, which she outlined in her 1991 memoir, Le Palais des solitudes (The Palace of Loneliness).

 Later years in Paris

-During her last years, Soraya lived in Paris on 46 avenue Montaigne.
-She occasionally attended social events like the parties given by the Duchess de La Rochefoucauld.
-Her friend and event organizer Massimo Gargia tried to cheer her up and make her meet young people.
-Soraya was a regular client of the hairdresser Alexandre Zouari.
-She also enjoyed going to the bar and the lobby of the Hotel Plaza Athénée located opposite her apartment.
-She was often accompanied by her former lady-in-waiting and loyal friend Madame Chamrizad Firouzabadian.
-Another friend was Parisian socialite Lily Claire Sarran.

 In 1979, Soraya wrote to Mohammad Reza as he was dying of cancer in Panama, saying she still loved him and wanted to see him one last time.
 Mohammad Reza was greatly moved by her letters, and wrote back to her saying he also still loved her and wanted to see her one last time as well, but said his third wife Empress Farah could not be present, which presented problems as she was constantly by the former Shah's bedside as he lay dying.
 In 1980, it was agreed that Soraya would visit Mohammad Reza in Cairo, but he died before she could make the trip, which led Milani to comment that Mohammad Reza and Soraya were true "star-crossed lovers".
 Soraya did not communicate with Farah, even when both lived in Paris.